MBA Interview Pitfalls and How to Avoid Them

 MBA Interview Pitfall #1: Jumbling the chronology of your resume walk through.

 The opening question asked in most MBA interviews is ‘walk me through your resume’ or ‘tell me about yourself’.
 First, recognize that these are essentially the same question.
-The interviewer wants you to share your background, primarily focused on college and thereafter.
+Interviewers want a clear overview of your background, starting with college and moving forward.
 They want to hear about your career progression and accomplishments, but they also want to understand the ‘why’ behind each of your choices (college major, job changes, etc.).

-In our experience, when asked to walk through their resume, many candidates begin with their current role (i.e., the top of their resume) and work their way backwards (i.e., down the page).
-This can get very confusing and come out awkwardly.
-We find that it’s way more coherent to begin with college and talk through your experiences chronologically, through to present day.
+Many candidates begin with their current role and work backward.
+However, this approach often feels awkward and difficult to follow.
+We find that it’s way more coherent to begin with college and talk through your experiences chronologically, through to the present day.

-For each ‘section’ of your resume – college is one ‘section’, as is each job you’ve held – talk about three things: the ‘what’, the ‘why’ and the ‘how’.
+Treat each job or college experience as a distinct section.
+Specifically, you should address three elements: the “what,” the “why,” and the “how.”
 The ‘what’ refers to a high-level description of your company, function, and role.
 For college, briefly cover where you went and your major/minor(s).
 The ‘why’ refers to the rationale behind your decision to pursue that opportunity.
 As it relates to college, this may entail why you chose your school and/or major.
-The ‘how’ refers to adding in a top or key accomplishment that highlights your impact or “brings to life” what your group does.
+Notably, the “how” involves sharing a key accomplishment.
+This detail highlights your impact and defines your group’s function.

 An example could sound like this: “I joined ABC Consulting in their healthcare practice where I focused specifically on operations improvement projects.
-A defining moment for me was when I partnered with an RN to develop a new process for X hospital to materially reduce the risk of sepsis, a possibly deadly infection.
+I partnered with an RN to develop a new process for X hospital.
+Notably, this initiative materially reduced the risk of sepsis, a potentially deadly infection.
 This project gave me a taste of the deep impact I could have through a career in healthcare, but it also made me curious about other questions such as XYZ.
 So that’s why I took my next role at ABC company, to explore the issue of access…”

 After working your way through your current role, it can be a nice touch to wrap up with a brief mention of your involvements or interests outside of work.
 This framework leads naturally into the likely follow-on discussion of why you are choosing to pursue an MBA at this juncture.